ismir/ISMIR2020/cfp.md

 Camera-Ready Upload, July 6, 2020

-There will be no extension to the submission deadlines.
+There will be **no extension** to the submission deadlines.
 However, authors of registered papers on or before April 10th will be allowed to upload new versions of their papers until April 17th.

 ## Submission Guidelines

 All submissions must comply with the following requirements:

--   Length (6+n pages): papers must contain at most 6 pages of scientific content (including figures and tables), with additional optional pages that contain only references and acknowledgments.
+-   **Length (6+n pages)**: papers must contain at most 6 pages of scientific content (including figures and tables), with additional optional pages that contain only references and acknowledgments.

--   Templates: papers must be submitted in PDF format using the ISMIR 2020 templates (LaTex or Word) to be released soon.
+-   **Templates**: papers must be submitted in PDF format using the ISMIR 2020 templates (LaTex or Word) to be released soon.
 You may not manipulate the style files in any way.

--   File size: submitted PDF files must be at most 4MB in size.
+-   **File size**: submitted PDF files must be at most 4MB in size.
 Please compress images and figures as necessary before submitting.

--   Originality: papers must be original contributions.
+-   **Originality**: papers must be original contributions.
 They cannot have been published elsewhere nor currently submitted for publication anywhere else.
 All relevant work, including direct quotations from your own work, should be cited.

--   Submissions:
+-   **Submissions**:

--   Submission system: We will use [Microsoft CMT](https://cmt3.research.microsoft.com/ISMIR2020).
+    -   **Submission system**: We will use [Microsoft CMT](https://cmt3.research.microsoft.com/ISMIR2020).

--   Supplementary material: In addition to the PDF file of the manuscript, authors will be able to also upload supplementary files for their submission, such as audio samples, code or additional results.
+    -   **Supplementary material**: In addition to the PDF file of the manuscript, authors will be able to also upload supplementary files for their submission, such as audio samples, code or additional results.
 We strongly encourage authors to do this.

--   Main message: During submission, authors will be asked for ONE line of text stating the main take-home message of their work.
+    -   **Main message**: During submission, authors will be asked for ONE line of text stating the main take-home message of their work.
 This information will NOT be available to reviewers or meta-reviewers; it is intended to help organize cohesive sessions for the conference

--   Anonymity: ISMIR reviews are double-blind; authors and reviewers will be anonymous to each other.
-For the initial submission, please keep the author list from appearing in the text.
-Also, do not add any links/URLs that could reveal authors’ identify (e.g., to github pages).
+-   **Anonymity**: ISMIR reviews are double-blind; authors and reviewers will be anonymous to each other.
+For the initial submission, please keep the author list from appearing in the text. **Also, do not add any links/URLs that could reveal authors’ identify (e.g., to github pages)**.
 Likewise, make any self-citations in the third person, although self-citations should be kept to a minimum.
 Note that acknowledgments must not be included in the anonymized submission.

--   Preprints: to maintain the legitimacy for our double-blind review process, we strongly discourage authors from posting near duplicate manuscripts on public archives (technical reports, arXiv, etc.).
+-   **Preprints**: **to maintain the legitimacy for our double-blind review process, we strongly discourage authors from posting near duplicate manuscripts on public archives (technical reports, arXiv, etc.)**.
 In the same spirit, to protect our double-blind reviewing process, authors need to make sure they do not promote their work in any way during the review process (social media, blog, mailing-list, etc.), since this may prevent preserving anonymity.

-Submissions that deviate from any of the above requirements will be automatically rejected.
+**Submissions that deviate from any of the above requirements will be automatically rejected**.

 ## Review Process

 In order to ensure the quality of the papers published at the conference, all submissions will be evaluated according to the following criteria:

 -   Novelty
 -   Scholarly/scientific quality
 -   Reusable insights
 -   Stimulation potential
 -   Appropriateness of topic
 -   Importance
 -   Readability and paper organization

-We especially call for submissions that explicitly discuss reusable insights, that is, insights that may go beyond the scope of the paper, domain or application, to build up consistent knowledge across the MIR community.
+We especially call for submissions that explicitly discuss **reusable insights**, that is, insights that may go beyond the scope of the paper, domain or application, to build up consistent knowledge across the MIR community.

 The reviewing workflow follows a two-tier model, i.e. with one level of “regular” reviewers, and another level of “meta-reviewers”.
 All papers are examined by at least three reviewers.